sangeeths03/helium-macos/README.md

 - `PROD_MACOS_NOTARIZATION_APPLE_ID`: The email you used to register your Apple Account and Apple Developer Program
 - `PROD_MACOS_NOTARIZATION_TEAM_ID`: Your Apple Developer Team ID, which can be found in the Apple Developer membership page
 - `PROD_MACOS_NOTARIZATION_PWD`: An app-specific password generated in the Apple ID account settings
+- `PROD_MACOS_SPECIAL_ENTITLEMENTS_PROFILE_PATH`: Path to the provisioning profile that allows you to use entitlements which need to be specifically approved by Apple (`com.apple.developer.web-browser.public-key-credential`, `com.apple.developer.associated-domains.applinks.read-write`).

 If you don't have an Apple Developer ID to sign the build (or you don't want to sign it), you can simply not specify MACOS_CERTIFICATE_NAME.